UPDATE 1-Thai floods force closure of 17 factories in industrial zone

 drainage and the situation had improved from the weekend, with

-levels in many areas dropping 15 to 20 cm (6 inches), Wibun
+levels in many areas dropping by 15 to 20 cm (6 inches), Wibun

 added.